 STAT 270, 285, 330

 FAP modules partly covered in 400 levels BUS and ACMA courses

-Ans 27.
-You can visit this page There you will find some suggested programs of courses that can be taken semester by semester.
+Ans 25.
+You can visit this page where you will find some suggested programs of courses that can be taken semester by semester.
 Of course, these are only suggestions and there is quite a bit of flexibility.
 In addition, the actual course offerings vary from time to time and may change in the future.
 But this will give you some ideas.

-Q28.
-What do employers look for when hiring long-term employees.
+Q26.
+What do employers look for when hiring long-term employees?

-Ans 28.
-The four most important factors that they look at are (1) Good performance in university, (2) Progress with the professional examinations (2 to 4 exams), (3) Communication skills, (4) Communication skills !!
+Ans 26.
+The four most important factors that they look at are (1) Good performance in university, (2) Progress with the professional examinations (2 to 4 exams), (3) Computing skills, (4) Communication skills (extremely important)!!

-Q32.
-Which courses of the List 1 of the Upper Division Requirements are most recommended?
+Q30.
+Which courses of the Lists 1 and 2 of the Upper Division Requirements are most recommended?

-Ans 32.
-Students are strongly encouraged to take all five courses.
-The main reason for requiring 4 out of 5 courses is to allow students to graduate in a reasonable time if they cannot take some of the courses when offered.
+Ans 30.
+Students are required to take all of four courses from List 1 and two of three courses from List 2, and are strongly encouraged to take all of seven courses from Lists 1 and 2 for Exams P, MFE, MLC and C. The main reason for requiring two out of three courses from List 2 is to allow students to graduate in a reasonable time if they cannot take some of the courses when offered.
 This can happen when students go on co-op terms for example.